 ENG351 (Sem 1), ENG352 (Sem 2)

-instructor recommendation

-PREREQUISITE: Honors English 3-4 or
+DURATION: year course

+CREDITS: 2 (1 Literature, 1 Writing)

+OPEN TO: juniors

 NCAA: approved

-OPEN TO: juniors

-CREDITS: 2 (1 Literature, 1 Writing)

-DURATION: year course

-Listening Strands.
+PREREQUISITE: Honors English 3-4 or instructor recommendation

 Advanced Placement English Language and Composition will engage students in becoming skilled readers of rich prose written in a variety of periods, disciplines, and rhetorical contexts in a year-long class.
 Through application, students will become skilled writers who compose for a variety of purposes, thus satisfying the composition graduation requirement.
-Ultimately, this course will help the student prepare to take the

-Language and Composition.
+Ultimately, this course will help the student prepare to take the AP English Language and Composition Exam and college reading and writing classes.
+Summer reading and writing will be required of students who enroll in AP English Language and Composition.

 Alignment to the Iowa Core Curriculum: Instruction, learning, and assessment are built on the 11-12th grade-band expectations of the Iowa Core Reading, Writing, Listening and Speaking, and Language Strands.